 The solution: In addition to creating a daily schedule and finding a productive workspace it can also help to simply focus on the ultimate goal.
 It helps to keep your reason for pursuing your degree at the top of your mind; perhaps you want to provide a better life for your family or pursue your dream career.

 Write down your reasons for attending school along with your short-term and long-term goals.
 Post them where you’ll see them, and cross off goals as you achieve them.

 Unfortunately, technical issues are bound to happen in an online-only environment.
-This may sound obvious but technical issues only add to the online environment’s frustration and interrupt home learning sessions.
-Sometimes your computer will shut down or there are moments when your wifi is spotty, and weak monitors can make it difficult to keep up with your virtual classmates.
+This may sound obvious but technical issues and internet connection only add to the online environment’s frustration and interrupt new learning sessions.
+Sometimes your computer will shut down or there are moments when your wifi is spotty, and weak monitors can make it difficult to keep up with your virtual classmates and learning environment.

 The solution: The most important step is to stay in touch with professors and inform them about what's happening.
-They should understand and be flexible about the situation, perhaps even recording class sessions as a backup.
+They should understand and be flexible about the situation, perhaps even recording class sessions on your computer through learning platforms as a backup.